 - Who will pay for the care and upkeep of the animal, including feeding, health care and cleaning? - How will the animal be cared for on weekends and during service closure periods? - What physical space is available in the Service?
-Is it adequate for the animal you are considering? - Are all educators and families happy with the decision to keep an animal at the Service? - What time will be available throughout the day to care for the animal or will educators be asked to give up some personal time for this? - Are there any children or educators at your Service who are allergic to, or have phobias of animals? - What changes to your Service's policies and procedures need to be considered?
-For example, your hand washing policy will need to be updated to include washing hands after having contact with the animal. - What are the health and safety risks?
+Is it adequate for the animal you are considering? - Are all educators and families happy with the decision to keep an animal at the Service? - What time will be available throughout the day to care for the animal or will educators be asked to give up some personal time for this? - Are there any children or educators at your Service who are allergic to, or have phobias of animals? - What changes to your Service's policies and procedures need to be considered? - What are the health and safety risks?